Eppinguin/dynamic-fog/docs/store.md

 Walls are automatically created from the fog shapes of the native Owlbear Rodeo fog tools.
 For a guide on using the native fog tool see [here](https://docs.owlbear.rodeo/docs/fog/).

+### Import Walls from UVTT/DD2VTT

+You can now import walls and doors directly from Universal VTT (.uvtt) and DD2VTT (.dd2vtt) files.
+This allows you to quickly set up walls that have been created in other tools like Dungeondraft.

+To import walls:

+1. Open the Dynamic Fog menu
+2. Scroll down to the "Import Walls" section
+3. Click the "Import UVTT/DD2VTT File" button
+4. Select your .uvtt or .dd2vtt file
+5. The walls and doors will be automatically added to your scene

 ## Add a Door

 A door can be added to any wall by using the Door tool in the fog toolbar.